gbeced/pyalgotrade/doc/googleappengine.rst

  3. Uploading bars.
  4. Running the strategy optimization.

+**All the commands in this tutorial assume that you're inside the directory where you extracted the PyAlgoTrade package.**

 To create an application, you first have to log in to your **Google App Engine** account.
 Once inside, hit the **Create Application** button.
 You'll need to pick an **Application Identifier**.
 For this tutorial I used **pyalgotrade-tutorial** and for the rest of the settings I used the default values.
 Note that you'll have to pick a different, unique **Application Identifier**